Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 ## Introduction

 ### What you will build

-In this tutorial, you will generate a set of files files for a new project based on a standardised template that will :
+In this tutorial, you will generate a set of files files for a new project based on a standardised template that will:
-- Generates a set of structured files that hold the base configuration for a new project which is uploaded (pushed) to a new repository in Azure DevOps
+- To create a source repository to store your development changes
 - Create pipelines which builds, validates and deploys code to specified environments
 - Can also generate additional files during the project lifecycle as the solution grows
-- Generate project itself - CMD
-- Generating a solution storage place
-- Install as unmanaged in <Project Name>Master environment
+- Create unmanaged solutions in <Project Name>Master environment
-- Install that solution as managed into the 'build' environment
 - Using the ADO generator to create the pipelines etc - inputs and outputs
 - Setup branch policies and repo permissions

 To achieve this, you'll use our internal tool, [Project Generator](https://github.com/Capgemini/powerapps-project-template).

 ### Prerequisites